GETI 2022: Nuclear professionals deeply divided over green energy prospects

-The report by Airswift, the global workforce solutions provider for the energy, process and infrastructure sectors, and Energy Jobline, the world’s leading jobsite for the energy and engineering industries, reveals that 60 per cent of those working in nuclear feel confident that their business is resilient to the changes it faces.
-Only one-in-ten disagree.
+The report by Airswift, the global workforce solutions provider for the STEM industries, and Energy Jobline, the world’s leading jobsite for the energy and engineering industries, found the transition to clean energy is seen as the sector’s greatest opportunity (referenced by 42 per cent of respondents) but also cited as its second greatest challenge.

-In addition to providing much-needed insights into the uncertainty posed by the events of the past 12 months, GETI is also the industry’s most comprehensive salary and mobility study.
-Key findings within nuclear include:
+In addition to providing much-needed insights into the fluctuations of the past 12 months, GETI is also the industry’s most comprehensive salary and mobility study.
+Further key findings within nuclear include:

-Airswift and Energy Jobline surveyed 16,000 energy professionals and hiring managers in 166 countries across five industry sub-sectors: oil and gas, renewables, power, nuclear and petrochemicals.
-The report is available to download at https://www.getireport.com/download-report.
+Airswift and Energy Jobline interviewed sector experts and surveyed 10,000 energy professionals and hiring managers in 166 countries across five industry sub-sectors: oil and gas, renewables, power, nuclear and petrochemicals.
+The report is available to download at http://www.getireport.com.